coffxc/Vrinda_store_data_analysis-Interactive-dashboards-using-Excel-/README.md

 ## *Solutions:*
 To rectify the inconsistencies:
-i) All instances of 'Men' and 'Men' were replaced with 'M'. ii) Similar steps were taken for other columns by identifying and correcting any inconsistent data.
+- All instances of 'Men' and 'Men' were replaced with 'M'.
+- Similar steps were taken for other columns by identifying and correcting any inconsistent data.

 ## **Data Processing:**
 The following data processing steps were implemented: